fmidev/cloudcast/README.md

 Code is found at this repo, but it is easier to use a pre-built container image (that's what we use too):

 [https://quay.io/repository/fmi/cloudcast](https://quay.io/repository/fmi/cloudcast)

+Both cpu and gpu versions are included, tags `latest` and `latest-cuda`.

 ## Weights